BitcoinDesign/Guide/guide/payments/receive.md

 -->

 ## Sharing the payment request
-Whether it’s just an address, or a payment link containing additional payment information, the two primary methods of sharing payment details are via scannable QR Codes or as plain text.
+Whether it’s just an address, or a payment link containing additional information, the two primary methods of sharing requests are via QR codes or as plain text.

 <div class="image-slide-gallery">